 You have emphysema if the ratio of FEV1 to FVC is less than 70%.
 That means that after you exhaled for 1 second, 30% or more of the air in your lungs hasn’t emptied out.

 Stage 2 emphysema is when the amount of air you can breathe out in 1 second falls between 50% and 79% of the average for someone of your age, sex, and height.

 How Serious Is Your Emphysema?

 Stage 2 is also called moderate emphysema.
 But that doesn’t always mean that your disease is moderate.

 If you’re young and otherwise healthy, you could have severe lung damage and still be at stage 2.
 On the other hand, if you’re older, especially over age 65, moderate breathing problems can seriously interfere with basic daily tasks like dressing, cooking, or climbing stairs.
 And the breathing problems are more likely to cause symptoms or send you to the hospital.

-Once your doctor diagnoses your emphysema and determines your GOLD stage, he’ll look at a number of other signs and symptoms to fully evaluate your condition.
-He’ll want to know if you:
+Once your doctor diagnoses your emphysema and determines your GOLD stage, they’ll look at a number of other signs and symptoms to fully evaluate your condition.
+They’ll want to know if you: